-Maha Speaker claims Fadnavis, BJP MLAs tried to attack him
+Maha Speaker Claims Fadnavis, BJP MLAs Tried To Attack Him

 The incident has been captured on the CCTV, he said.

-The ruckus took place as the Maha Vikas Aghadi government passed a resolution seeking empirical data on OBC's from the central government.
+The ruckus took place as the Maha Vikas Aghadi government passed a resolution seeking empirical data on OBC's from the central government.—ANI